 If this is your first time here – Welcome!
 If not, welcome back!!
 As full-time RV’ers we travel and see a lot.
 This is part of our Opting Out of Normal series where we explore the hidden treasures in every state.
 We love the big popular attractions like everyone else, but there is just something incredible about discovering something unique, different and taking the road less traveled.
 We certainly can’t explore them all, so we’d love you to share your own off the beaten path stories.
-Each series will include at least 1 epic boondocking area, with GPS coordinates.
+Each series will include a link to our most epic boondocking locations.
+And boy does Texas have a lot!

 I kept thinking as I was writing this, maybe I ought to contact my long time Texas friend (Gayla) and pick her brain about some off the beaten path places.
 Only I remembered, she’s currently galavanting around London!
 So I’m on my own.